baiyongan/lsf-handbook/docs/chapter07/overview_ZH.md

 ## Using the IBM Spectrum LSF Resource Connector

+!!! info
     Configure and use IBM Spectrum LSF resource connector.

 ### IBM Spectrum LSF resource connector overview
 The resource connector for IBM Spectrum LSF feature (previously referred to as host factory) enables LSF clusters to borrow resources from supported resource providers.